markstringer-dti/markstringer-dti.github.io/dti.md

 In this book, in the second chapter, I talk about pirate ships and "agreed activity".
 I talk about how you need to be able to notice when you and your team are agreeing to ignore the big issues.
 Issues that need tackling.

-Pushing this water-borne metaphor I talk about you how you need to stop your team mopping the decks.
+Pushing this water-based metaphor I talk about you how you need to stop your team mopping the decks.
 Rather you need to help them to look at the horizon and face the approaching pirate ship.

 Why is it important that you tackle "pirate ship" issues as soon as you see them?
 Because if you don't, you and your team will end up (metaphor number 2) in trench warfare.
 And once you're there, it's much harder, although not impossible to help your project do well.